smclab/openk9/js-packages/docs-website/docs/standalone-app.md

 yarn build # build static resources
 ```

-- `openk9/js-packages/search-frontend/dist` will contain the static resources that can be served with a static web server (NOTE: the backend must be located ad the same domain)
+- `openk9/js-packages/search-frontend/dist` will contain the static resources that can be served with a static web server (NOTE: the backend must be located ad the same domain under the route `/api`)

 ### Build & run docker image locally